Difference Between Adrenalin and Cortisol

 What is Adrenalin?

 Adrenalin is a hormone secreted by the body during situations of sudden danger.
-It is a response system of the body which is triggered in such situations, leading to the secretion of this hormone.
+It is a response system of the body that is triggered in such situations, leading to the secretion of this hormone.

 As hormones are responsible for the functioning of the different mechanisms of the body, the secretion of Adrenalin helps the body react accordingly in the face of danger.